ombegov/dcoi/README.md

 _These scripts are currently in active development and may have outstanding issues._

-## TODO:

-* Script to scrape, validate, and import cost savings files from agency websites.
-* Additional validation rules in `validate.py`.
-* Handle adjudication of Optimization Exemptions across all scripts.
-* Create examples of usage of JSON files on the IT Dashboard.

 ## validate.py

 This script should be run to validate any IDC csv files before submitting to